martynamudrak/GSCA/README.md

 File granice.csv contains information about the borders of Polish voivodships.
 Files : drogi.csv, kolej.csv and lotnictwo.csv contain information about regions connections by roads, railways, airports Folder "charts" will keep the images created during the simulation.
 Folder "all_files" will keep the files with amout of susceptible, infected and recovered people at define step of time.

+To start simulations, run main.py
+But before please check if you have all the requirements from file requirements.txt